supersimple/blog/priv/articles/2021-01-07/simplebet-anniversary.md

 Finally, I spoke at [CodeBEAM SF](https://www.youtube.com/watch?&v=Gt6tough35c) along with my colleague, [Dave Lucia](https://github.com/davydog187/).

-I always enjoy speaking at conferences, and it was great to be able to represent SimpleBet to the Elixir community.
+I always enjoy speaking at conferences, and it was great to be able to represent Simplebet to the Elixir community.

 I was also able to spend some time launching our Open-Source Software guild at work, and deploying our [TIL instance](https://til.simplebet.io).
-One of the parts I enjoy most about SimpleBet is how much value is placed on contributing to OSS.
+One of the parts I enjoy most about Simplebet is how much value is placed on contributing to OSS.
 I am able to spend time on Hex, and my co-workers are maintainers of Rustler, Commanded, and a lot of the Telemetry libraries.

 ## COVID-19